 When I found my container of brown sugar all hard and stuck together this morning I really didn't want to waste more food to save THIS food.

-So, I took the concept of adding moisture and decided to dampen a piece of paper towel.
+So, I took the concept of adding moisture and decided to dampen a piece of paper towel as my tool to soften brown sugar.
 I just draped it over the edge of the sugar container and closed the lid.

 When I got back home this evening, the brown sugar was all softened, except for the very bottom portion.
 I stirred up the sugar and put in another towel.
 I'm sure it will ALL be soft by morning!
 (And it WAS!)